 In theory, the answer would be no as the clipping of the silkscreen is design driven.
 The legibility of the silkscreen also does not affect board functionality whereas marking ink on solderable surfaces has a high negative impact on functionality.

 Incoming inspection needs to be aware of marking locations in relation to solderable surfaces when determining silkscreen legibility.
-However, the printed circuit board supplier should also inform their customer when their received data incurs extreme clipping of the silk screen and offer up a resolution.
+However, the printed circuit board supplier should also inform their customer when their received data incurs extreme clipping of the silk screen and offer a resolution.